CsabaDu/CsabaDu.DynamicTestData/_NUnit/README.md

 6. **`DynamicTestCaseDataSource` Abstract Class**:
   - Provides methods (`TestDataToTestCaseData`, `TestDataReturnsToTestCaseData`, `TestDataThrowsToTestCaseData`) to convert test data into `TestCaseData` of NUnit for data-driven test methods.
-  - Sets the `Description` and can set the `TestName` properties of the generated `TestCaseData` instances with the respective `TestData` property values.
+  - Sets the `Description` and can set the `TestName` properties of the generated `TestCaseData` instances with the respective `TestData` property values, and the optionally injected test method name.
-  - These methods use the `ArgsCode` enum of `CsabaDu.DynamicTestData` to determine if TestcaseData instances shall consist of `TestData` record instances or their properties.
+  - These methods use the `ArgsCode` enum of `CsabaDu.DynamicTestData` to determine if `TestcaseData` instances shall consist of `TestData` record instances or their properties.

 7. **Dynamic Data Generation**:
   - Designed to easily generate `TestCaseData` instances dynamically.